 '''

+data = query.fetch('');

-data = query.fetch(as_dict=True)
+data = fetch(university.Student & university.StudentMajor, '');

 '''

-In some cases, the amount of data returned by fetch can be quite large; in these cases it can be useful to use the size\on\disk attribute to determine if running a bare fetch would be wise.
-Please note that it is only currently possible to query the size of entire tables stored directly in the database at this time.
+In some cases, the amount of data returned by fetch can be quite large.
+When query is a table object rather than a query expression, query.sizeOnDisk() reports the estimated size of the entire table.
+It can be used to assess whether running query.fetch('\') would be wise.
+Please note that it is only currently possible to query the size of entire tables stored directly in the database.